4awpawz/trio/README.md

 __!__ _data-trio-fragment can be omitted if the page template is designed to be used by page fragments that do not contribute content._

 By default, Trio replaces the HTML tag with the content from the page fragment.
 To append the content to this HTML tag, declare `appendToTarget: true` in your page fragment front matter.
-For more information see [Front Matter Properties Used Internally By Trio](#front-matter-properties-internally-used-by-trio).
+For more information see [Front Matter Properties Predefined By Trio](#front-matter-properties-predefined-by-trio).

 ### data-trio-include